Be Informed About Smishing and Vishing

 To protect your organization and employees from smishing and vishing attacks, do the following:

-- Take advantage of security awareness training that uses real-world examples of smishing and vishing attacks to reinforce how cybercriminals use text messaging and phone calls to commit cyber fraud.
+- Take advantage of security awareness training that uses real-world examples of smishing and vishing attacks to reinforce how cyber criminals use text messaging and phone calls to commit cyber fraud.

 - Make it easy for employees to report smishing and vishing attacks to you and your team.